Speech Sounds: Themes

 Everyone has to use symbols that represent their name as forms of identification.
-Rye uses a pin in the shape of a stalk of wheat (the closest thing to "rye") and Obsidian uses a black rock.
+Rye uses a pin in the shape of a stalk of wheat (the closest thing to "rye"), and Obsidian uses a black rock.
 We learn that "Rye" is actually our protagonist's last name; her first name is Valerie.
-Rye going by just her last name represents the limitations of communication in society.
+Rye, going by just her last name, represents the limitations of communication in society.
 We also do not know if "Obsidian" is actually his name; Rye assumes it from the black rock token he shows her.
-The limited nonverbal communication present in society has most people harboring intense feelings of jealousy, rage, and aggression.
+The limited nonverbal communication in society causes most people to harbor intense jealousy, rage, and aggression.
 The fight on the bus was initiated by one wrong look.
-There is even an hierarchical aspect in the abilities still retained among everyone; left-handed people are seen as more intellectual, and less prone to aggression and irrationality.
+There is even a hierarchical aspect in the abilities still retained among everyone; left-handed people are seen as more intellectual and less prone to aggression and irrationality.

 The entire story is guided by gestures, from the mock throwing of punches between the men on the bus to Obsidian's gentle touch with Rye in the car.
-Rye notices Obsidian frequently motioning with his left hand, a sign that he has retained some intellect.
-The male passengers on the bus, with obvious lesser abilities, do mostly obscene gestures in the first half of the story, a lot of which now represent the new society's versions of curse words.
+Some male bus passengers use obscene gestures in the first half of the story, a lot of which now represent the new society's versions of curse words.